What is a work-in-kind (WIK) agreement?

 The land or works must be situated in a growth area and be of a type that can be funded from the Growth Areas Public Transport Fund or the Building New Communities Fund.

 Who are the parties to a WIK agreement?

-The parties to a WIK agreement include the liable person, the Minister for Planning, and may also include additional parties such as other Government Ministers and the land owner.
+The parties to a WIK agreement include the liable person, the Minister for Planning, and may also include additional parties such as a public authority, other government ministers or another landowner.